arnogranier/SNN/README.md

 __(__ Héricé, C., Khalil, R., Moftah, M., Boraud, T., Guthrie, M., & Garenne, A. (2016).
 Decision making under uncertainty in a spiking neural network model of the basal ganglia.
 Journal of integrative neuroscience, 15 (04), 515–538. __)__

-from wich general architecture and parameters (weights and delays) are _
+from wich general architecture and parameters (weights and delays) are extracted.

 To implement such model with snn.network, one could do as follow :